fbdtemme/torrenttools/README.md

 makepkg -is
 ```

+#### AppImage

+Distributions that have no package yet can use the AppImage that is available for download as a [release asset](https://github.com/fbdtemme/torrenttools/releases).

+### Docker

 A docker image is available on [dockerhub](https://hub.docker.com/repository/docker/fbdtemme/torrenttools).

 ```shell
 docker pull fbdtemme/torrenttools
 ```

-An AppImage is available for download as a [release asset](https://github.com/fbdtemme/torrenttools/releases).

 ## Building